mbbu/mbbu.github.io/_cohorts/cohort_three.md

   - name: Johnny Njogu
     photo: /assets/img/cohorts/cohort_three/Johnny.jpg
     course: Bachelor of Science Applied Bioengineering
+    university: Jomo Kenyatta University of Agriculture and Technology
-    university: The EANBIT Bioinformatics program is a must do for anyone who is serious about research.
+    description: The EANBIT Bioinformatics program is a must do for anyone who is serious about research.
 I came out from school green and I was not sure of how to approach the job market.
 I was not sure of what to expect or what my interests were.
 But this program  offered mentors like Dr. Caleb and Festus Nyasimi who guided me to discover my interest.
 I have finally found  something that I am passionate about.
 The program enabled me to be able to draw a roadmap to my future.
 I am not there yet but I am not where I was before joining the program and for this reason I am sincerely grateful to God for being chosen to go through it.
 Thank you EANBIT, ICIPE especially MBBU staff and my fellow interns for making my stay there memorable and for the skills that I have gained.

   - name: Oscar Mwaura
     photo: /assets/img/cohorts/cohort_three/Oscar.png